theyak/contextmenu/README.md

 function( target, key, item )
 ```

 **target** is the DOM object for the item selected to create the context menu.
+That is, the thing you originally clicked on to create and open the context menu.

 **key** is the item that was selected.
 In the above example, it would be one of **New**, **Open**, or **Close**.